Boxplot / Diagrams

 Symmetric boxplot Median centered, whiskers equal length Normally distributed data; stable process

-Right-skewed boxplot Median near Q1, upper whisker longer Natural lower bound (e.g., roughness values)
+Right-skewed boxplot Median near Q1, upper whisker longer Natural lower limit (e.g., roughness values)

-Left-skewed boxplot Median near Q3, lower whisker longer Natural upper bound, saturation effects
+Left-skewed boxplot Median near Q3, lower whisker longer Natural upper limit, saturation effects

-Many outliers (above) Numerous points above the upper whisker Occasional disturbances, wear
+Many outliers (top) Numerous points above the upper whisker Occasional disturbances, wear

-Very narrow box Q1 and Q3 lie close together Very low dispersion; high process capability
+Very narrow box Q1 and Q3 lie close together Very low spread; high process capability

-A particularly valuable application is the comparison of multiple groups side by side, for example:
+A particularly valuable application is the comparison of multiple groups side by side, e.g.:

 • Comparison of different machines